Speak with Corsino and Maria Lopes and you note that they pair the words “Community Prep” (CP) and “grateful.”

 And like Valdair, Charleen received a full scholarship to attend St. George’s (after graduating from CP in 2011).

-In May 2019, Charleen will graduate from Elon University in North Carolina, with a degree in Communication Design and minors in Political Science and African & African-American Studies.
+In May 2019, Charleen graduated from Elon University in North Carolina, with a degree in Communication Design and minors in Political Science and African & African-American Studies.

 Meanwhile, Tamira, CP Class of 2017, also received financial aid to attend CP, plus a generous financial package to attend Rocky Hill School, a college prep school in East Greenwich.